 - Low Contrast: White walls with a light colour, similar to white (similar)

 The more contrast you create, the more visual stronger your solution will be.
+To get an idea of contrast in different bathroom renovations, check out our gallery here.

 Low Contrast Solutions